SP-Universe/awesomeshop/.github/ISSUE_TEMPLATE/bug_report.md

 ### Server or Clientside?:

-### If it crashes the game: Does it crash into Title Screen or the enitre Game?:
+### If it crashes the game: Does it crash into Titlescreen or the enitre Game?:

 ### What did you do before that bug occured?: